TepNik/atomic-staking/docs/AtomicStaking.md

 error TheSameValue()
 ```

-A transaction reverts with this error when an admin tries to change a global variable to the same value.
+A transaction reverted with this error when an admin tries to change a global variable to the same value.

 ### TooBigValue